Looking for spectacular Hercules party ideas? Read this!

 The Disney Bounding

 The hair really made the outfit.
-I created bangs by grabbing the whole front part of my hair and spraying it forward.
-I pulled the rest back except for a single piece to curl by my ear.
-I then curled the pony tail and wrapped a piece around the hair tie, teased the bang (okay, Sarah teased the bang – I’m not that talented!), and popped a single curl to put some wave in it.
-I loved this look so much, you might just see me around Dallas sporting the Megara!
+I created bangs by grabbing the whole front part of my hair and spraying it forward while pulling the rest back into a pony tail.
+Then I curled the pony tail and wrapped a piece around the hair tie, and teased my temporary bangs.

 Some pictures of my lovely friends: